Read time 6 minutes

 /Y | Copies the large database EDB files quickly. |

-Start with checking the database is consistent or not.
+Start with checking if the database is consistent or not.
 Open the ESEUTIL utility from \EXCHSRVR\BIN directory location and run the command –

 If you found the Dirty database shutdown state, check if the ‘Required’ log files are present.
 To check the status of Required log files, run the command –